jamiebuilds/crowdin-sync/README.md

 Go ahead and create an account like @thejameskylebot that goes along with my
 @thejameskyle account.

-Then follow this guide to setting up SSH keys from your Digital Ocean droplet:
+Then follow this guide to set up SSH keys from your Digital Ocean droplet:

 https://help.github.com/articles/generating-ssh-keys/